lfmnovaes/nextjs-pokedex/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Open the page and click on each pokemon to see the automated page created for each pokemon with their stats.
+Open the page and click on each pokemon their stats in a pre-rendered page.

 <p align="right">(<a href="#top">back to top</a>)</p>